mtwyford/SeniorSeminar/README.md

 ## Develop a Java Based Solution to Minimize Scheduling Conflicts

-The attached CSV/Spreadsheet file is the result of sending out a google form and having students enter their top 5 ranked choices, using the mini table in the spreadsheet that contains the sessions, ID's and speakers.
+The attached CSV/Spreadsheet file is the result of sending out a google form and having students enter their top 5 ranked choices, using the mini table in the spreadsheet that contains the sessions, IDs and speakers.

+**Feel free to clean up the spreadsheets, and even create new ones if needed, HOWEVER - you many not alter student preferences in the fiel or spreadsheet.

 - 5 Time Slots
 - 5 Classrooms (16 students max/ class)